An absolute app development tool

 Xamarin.Form is a library which enables the developers to reuse the single code multiple times to create native user-interface for Android, iOS, and Windows devices.
 It offers multiple cross-platform layouts and controls for building an absolute native interface.

 Whereas, the Xamarin-classic is designed to churn out platform-specific features for the iOS and Android development products.
-The best thing about Xamarin is that it allows the developers to share non-platform specific code.
+The best thing about Xamarin is that it allows the developers to share a non-platform specific code.

-Even after all these perks, the Native and Xamarin platforms does have some limitations.
+Even after all these perks, the Native and Xamarin platforms do have some limitations.
 But Flutter offers a complete cross-platform solution, with add-ons like enhanced performance, code reuse, flexible interface, and a full set of tools.

 In actual, the Flutter defines the true meaning of using a few lines of codes in numerous ways.
 The developer can make changes in the app directly, which may be much complex at the default.